Just a Little Bit (Rosco Gordon song): Rosco Gordon song

 Rosco Gordon's "Just a Little Bit" was released in late 1959 and entered the Billboard R&B chart in February 1960.
 An early review described the song as "a rhymba [rhumba] blues", a reference to Gordon's "slightly shambolic, loping style of piano shuffle called 'Rosco's Rhythm.
 The original Vee-Jay single lists Gordon as the songwriter, although some later issues (and versions by other artists) list Bass and others as the writers.

 "Just a Little Bit" was Rosco Gordon's fourth (and last) single to enter the R&B chart, where it reached number two during a stay of seventeen weeks in 1960.
 "Just a Little Bit" also appeared on Billboards Hot 100 at number 64, making it Gordon's only song to enter the broader chart.

+He recorded a second version of the song for the Calla label in 1968, in a soul arrangement.

 Renditions and influence

 Several musicians have recorded "Just a Little Bit".
 In 1965, a version by American singer Roy Head reached numbers 39 on the Hot 100 and 18 on the Canadian singles chart.
 When soul blues artist Little Milton recorded it in 1969, it peaked at number 13 on Billboards Hot R&B Sides chart and number 97 on the Hot 100.

-According to music writer Steve Turner, the opening horn line of the original Roscoe Gordon version influenced Paul McCartney during the writing of the 1968 Beatles song "Birthday".
+According to music writer Steve Turner, the opening horn line of the original Rosco Gordon version influenced Paul McCartney during the writing of the 1968 Beatles song "Birthday".